Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

-Since $D$ is odd, the equivariant $K^1$ index of the whole self-adjoint family $D$ vanishes (see \cite[Proposition 2]{MR1484046}).
-Following the same process in the proof of (i) in the odd case, we could obtain that there exists an equivariant spectral section $P'$ in the odd sense, which means that it is a equivariant spectral section without the condition (\ref{d005}).
+Let $D_{\pm}:= D|_{(\mS_Z\widehat{\otimes}E)_{\pm}}$.
+Let $S$ be a first order positive equivariant elliptic pseudodifferential operator.
+Then in the sense of (\ref{eq:2.03}), $D$ is $G$-homotopic to $ \left( \right), $ which is invertible.
+Thus the equivariant $K^1$-index of the whole self-adjoint family $D$ vanishes.
+By the same process in the proof of (i) in the odd case, there exists an equivariant spectral section $P'$ in the odd sense, which means that it is an equivariant spectral section without the condition (\ref{d005}).

-(iii) By the proof of (ii) for the odd case, if at least one component of the fiber has the nonzero dimension, we could choose $P'$ such that $P'DP'$ is positive on the range of $P$.
+(iii) By the proof of (ii) for the odd case, we could choose $P'$, which is an equivariant spectral section in the odd sense, such that $P'DP'$ is positive on the range of $P$.
+We simply denote by $\tau=\tau^{\mS_Z\widehat{\otimes}E}$.
 Then the operator

-satisfies all the conditions.
-If the dimensions of all the fibers are zero, we could take $A_P=P-\tau P\tau -D$.